ParanormalVibe/BetterBiomes/README.md

 * Place the CubeModLoader.fip file in the same folder as your cubeworld.exe.
 * Download BetterBiomes.dll from the [releases page](https://github.com/ParanormalVibe/BetterBiomes/releases).
 * Place BetterBiomes.dll inside of your `\Cube World\Mods` folder.
 Create the folder if you do not already have one.
+## Multiplayer Compatibility
+ This mod has not been tested for multiplayer compatibility.

 Special thanks to [ChrisMiuchiz](https://github.com/ChrisMiuchiz) for the mod loader and helping to make this mod possible.
 This mod uses [CWSDK](https://github.com/ChrisMiuchiz/CWSDK).